State of Washington Classified Job Specification

 Knowledge of: methods and practices of basic nursing and restorative care, personal hygiene and sanitation methods, record keeping, report preparation, infection control procedures, and residents rights.

-Ability to: maintain confidentiality at all times, speak, read, write and follow written and oral directions in the English language; show flexibility, dependability, teamwork, and proficient communication skills.
+Ability to: maintain confidentiality at all times, speak, read, write and follow written and oral directions in the English language; show flexibility, dependability, teamwork, and proficient communication skills move or relocate up to 60 lbs.

 Legal Requirement(s)

 There may be instances where individual positions must have additional licenses or certification.
-It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position.
-Licenses or Certifications may include:
+It is the employer’s responsibility to ensure the appropriate licenses/certifications are obtained for each position. licenses or certifications may include:

-Current and valid Washington State Nursing Assistant Certification
+Valid Washington State Nursing Assistant Certification.

-Note: A Washington State license to practice as a “Nursing Assistant - Certified” may be required.
+NOTE: a Washington State license to practice as a “Nursing Assistant - Certified” may be required.

 Desirable Qualifications

-High School Diploma or GED degree
+High school diploma or GED

 AND